aileftech/snap-admin-test/snapadmin-auth/README.md

-# SnapAdmin - Test project
+# SnapAdmin - Auth Test project

-This is a sample project used for testing [snap-admin](https://github.com/aileftech/snap-admin).
+This is a sample project containing a blueprint on how to implement a Spring Security configuration for [SnapAdmin](https://github.com/aileftech/snap-admin).
-This same code with slight variations is also used to run the live-demo at http://dbadmin.ailef.tech/admin (when it's up).

 This repo contains:
- * A basic Spring Boot app with entity definitions and an `import.sql` file that creates a sample database
+ * A basic Spring Boot app with entity definitions and an `import.sql` file that creates a sample database, including users and roles
- * End-to-end tests performed with Selenium on the SnapAdmin web interface, using the data from the sample database
+ * End-to-end tests performed with Selenium on the SnapAdmin web interface, to check that the routes are protected properly

-The repo doesn't contain contollers, repositories, etc... because everything is generated at runtime.

 ## 📋 Prerequisites
 Before you begin running this project, please ensure that you have the following software and tools installed: